ToWatchList/TWL_Downloader/README.md

 ## Key Features

 -   **Best Quality Downloads**: Automatically downloads the best available video and audio streams and packages them in a high-quality MKV container.
+-   **DRM/SABR Protection Handling**: Automatically detects when YouTube applies DRM protection or SABR streaming restrictions (which can limit quality) and retries the download without cookies to obtain the best available quality.
+If the best quality still cannot be obtained, the download is skipped rather than downloading a degraded version.
 -   **Embedded Chapters**: Automatically embeds chapters into the video file from both YouTube's native chapters and from SponsorBlock data.
 -   **Rich Metadata**: Creates detailed, Jellyfin-compliant `.nfo` files for media centers like Kodi, including the video description, upload date, and your personal ToWatchList comments.
 -   **Correct Timestamps**: Sets the final video file's modification date to the video's original upload date, making it easy to sort your library chronologically.